o3de/o3de.org/content/docs/user-guide/components/reference/audio/environment.md

 The **Audio Environment** component has the following property:

 **Default Environment**
-Enter the name of the audio environment to use by default when setting amounts\.
+Enter the name of the audio environment to use by default when setting amounts.

 ## EBus Request Bus Interface

-Use the following request functions with the EBus interface to communicate with other components of your game\.
+Use the following request functions with the EBus interface to communicate with other components of your game.

-For more information about using the Event Bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/)\.
+For more information about using the Event Bus (EBus) interface, see [Working with the Event Bus (EBus) system](/docs/user-guide/engine/ebus/).

 ### SetAmount

-Sets the amount of environmental **'send'** to apply to the default environment, if set\.
+Sets the amount of environmental **'send'** to apply to the default environment, if set.

 **Parameters**
 `amount` - Float value of the amount to set